 My boys are not surviving blindness, they are thriving.

 I believe every single child has greatness.
 It is our job as parents and educators to guide them on their path, help them gather the tools they need, and assist them in building a team of supportive resources so that every single child, blind and sighted, chases their dreams and achieves their personal greatness.

-Kristin Smedley lives in Bucks County, PA, USA with her husband, Mike, and three children Michael (LCA-CRB1) Mitchell (LCA-CRB1) and Karissa (sighted).
+Kristin Smedley lives in Bucks County, PA, USA with her three children Michael (LCA-CRB1) Mitchell (LCA-CRB1) and Karissa (sighted).
 She is President and Co-Founder of the Curing Retinal Blindness Foundation that funds vision research for CRB1, LCA, and RP and provides resources for families of blind children.
 Kristin speaks around the USA about raising expectations of blind children and guiding them to greatness.
-She also writes a blog called Eye Believe in Miracles and her first book, a collection of stories of the role models that are chasing their dreams and achieving greatness without sight, is coming soon!
+She delivered a TEDx talk in New York City about changing perceptions of blindness and her first book, Thriving Blind, Stories of Real People Succeeding Without Sight, is coming soon!
 Connect with all of her writing, speaking and philanthropy at http://kristinsmedley.com/ and on Twitter @KristinSmedley